stanwmusic/wp-tevko-responsive-images/readme.md

 - Responsify all post images by adding `srcset` and `sizes` through a display filter.
 - Improve method used to build paths in `tevkori_get_srcset_array()`
-- Adds linthub config files
+- Added Linthub config files
 - Returns single source arrays in `tevkori_get_srcset_array()`
 - Add tests for PHP7 to our Travis matrix
 - Add test coverage for `tevkori_filter_attachment_image_attributes()`

 **2.4.0**

-- Added filter for tevkori_get_sizes, with tests
+- Added filter for `tevkori_get_sizes`, with tests
 - Added Composer support
 - Compare aspect ratio in relative values, not absolute values
 - Cleanup of code style and comments added